Sathvikyada/CS520Final/Readme.md

 2. There are no external API Keys needed to be configured

+**Dataset Used**
+- Location of all Emergency Boxes was taken from the UMass - UMPD site.

 **Test**
 - We have test all the database access routes.
 We did not test APIs such as the calling API and Google Maps API.